-1. Make signs that invite someone passing to sit with you and share 1 minute of eye contact
+1. Make signs that invite someone walking by to sit with you and share 1 minute of eye contact

-2. Bring something that a member of public passing-by could sit on on (picnic rugs, 2 cushions)
+2. Bring something that a member of public passing-by could sit on.
+It can be picnic rugs, cushions, or a pillow!

 3. Sit and wait calmly for members of the public to come and share a moment of eye contact with us.
-If someone looks interested go ahead and invite them, some people want to but are shy/nervous
+If someone looks interested, go ahead and invite them.
+Some people want to participate but are shy or nervous.

-4. Set a timer to avoid any chance someone might feel awkward not knowing if/when they should stop
+4. Set a timer to avoid any chance that someone might feel awkward, not knowing if and when they should stop.

-- Use the opportunity to reflect internally upon yourself and whether their age, gender, etc, would cause you to act a certain way around them. should it?
+- Use the opportunity to reflect internally upon yourself and whether people’s age, gender, and other determining factors would cause you to act a certain way around them.
+Should it?

-- Consider the other person, what can you read about their character from their eyes
+- Consider the other person and reflect on what you can read about their character from their eyes.

 - Imagine them as a young child or when they are elderly.
 The eyes will be the same.